 - Under Enhanced Tracking Protection, select the Custom radio button.

-- Check mark Cookies and use the drop-down menu to select the types of cookies you wish to block.
+- Check Cookies and use the drop-down menu to select the types of cookies you wish to block.

 - Cross-site and social media trackersCross-site tracking cookies — includes social media cookies is the default setting.

 - To block all third-party cookies, select All third-party cookies from the drop-down.

 - Close the about:preferences page.
 Any changes you've made will automatically be saved.

 Some websites may not work properly when third-party cookies are blocked, even with the default setting Cross-site and social media trackersCross-site tracking cookies — includes social media cookies.

 To turn off Enhanced Tracking Protection for a specific website:

 - Visit the website.

 - Click on the shield to the left of the address bar.